Rutuja-Walke/Implementing-Qiskit/README.md

 # Implementing-Qiskit/Qiskit-Circuits
-This repository provides entire workflow, with each step explained in detail.
+This repository provides workflow of qiskit circuits, with each step explained in detail.

 The workflow of using Qiskit consists of three high-level steps: